Credit Card vs. Debit Card: Which Is Better?

 • Credit cards provide fraud protection and help you build credit while debit cards don’t.

-A credit card represents a line of credit that is basically a mini ongoing loan between you and a credit card issuer.
-You can spend up to your credit limit regardless of whether or not you have the cash in your bank account to cover the cost of your purchase.
+A credit card is basically a mini ongoing loan between you and a credit card issuer.
+You can spend up to your credit limit regardless of whether you have the cash in your bank account to cover the cost of your purchase.

 At the end of the monthly billing cycle, you'll receive a statement showing your total balance owed.
 While you don’t have to pay the balance in full, you will be required to make a minimum payment each month to remain in good standing.

-If you don't pay in full that means you'll carry a balance to the next month.
-When you do this, you’ll be charged interest.
-Letting the balance grow will lead to more interest accruing on the card, taking longer to pay it off.
+If you don't pay in full, you'll carry a balance to the next month and be charged interest.
+Letting the balance grow will lead to more interest accruing, taking you longer to pay it off.

-Because a credit card represents a line of credit, activity in your account is reported to the major credit reporting agencies — Equifax, Experian and TransUnion.
-The length of time the account is open, the balance you carry, and whether or not you make on-time payments can affect your credit score.
+Your credit card activity is reported to the major credit reporting agencies (Equifax, Experian, and TransUnion).
+How long the account has been open, the balance you carry, and whether you make on-time payments will affect your credit score.

 A debit card is linked to a checking account.
-Every time you make a purchase the amount is deducted from the amount of money you have in your account.
+Every time you make a purchase, the amount is deducted from the money you have in your account.

-Credit and debit cards are very similar in how they’re used to pay for things.
-Both are plastic cards that you can swipe at checkout to purchase things like gas and groceries.
+Credit and debit cards are both plastic cards that you can swipe at checkout to purchase things.
+But they have key differences.

 How much you (might) pay in interest

-The credit bureaus do not receive reports on activity with debit cards.
+Debit card use is not reported to the credit bureaus.
 It's simply a way to access the money you already have in your bank account.
 While using a debit card can help you stay out of debt, it won’t help you build credit.

 Whether you earn rewards

-Debit cards have daily spending limits, so if you want to make a purchase that exceeds your debit card’s daily limit, it might be better to use a credit card instead.
+• If you're making an expensive purchase.
+Since debit cards have daily spending limits, if you want to make a purchase that exceeds your debit card’s daily limit, it might be better to use a credit card instead.

-Credit cards also offer rewards.
-Travel reward programs in particular can help you score free vacations or book cheap flights.
-If you are planning a big trip, like a honeymoon, using a credit card to rack up as many travel points as possible on your everyday spending in the months leading up to it can be a great way to reduce the cost of your trip.
+• If you want to earn rewards or cashback.
+If you are planning a big trip, using a credit card to rack up travel points on your everyday spending can be a great way to reduce the cost of your trip.
+Or you could save money on your gas or groceries with a cashback card (provided you pay it off every month!).

-If you’re a student building credit for the first time or you want to improve your credit score, credit cards can help you do just that.
-Credit card companies report account activity to major bureaus, contributing to the building of your credit score.
+• If you want to build credit.
+Credit card companies report your account activity to the credit bureaus.
 A good credit score can give you access to better loan terms, especially if you’re trying to make a big purchase like buying a house.

-The last thing to consider is financial protection.
+• If you want financial protection.
 Credit cards allow you to purchase things without providing a direct line to your bank account.
-This means fraudsters are unable to clean out whatever’s in your bank account if they get hold of your card and it makes it easier to dispute charges that show up on your statement.
+This means fraudsters are unable to clean out whatever’s in your bank account if they get hold of your card.

-A debit card is better to use if you’re in debt or concerned about getting into debt.
+• If you’re in debt or concerned about getting into debt.
 Debit cards allow you to spend money you have, rather than spend money you don’t.
-It can be a useful tool to help you build good financial habits as a result.

-You also might consider using a debit card if you want to access cash.
-You can do this by going to an ATM or asking for cash back the next time you check out at the grocery store.
+• If you want access to cash.
+You can use your debit card at an ATM or ask for cash back the next time you check out at the grocery store.
+(You could do this with a credit card, too, but you'll be charged very high fees.)

 FAQs